Kappa is a Greek letter

 - Akira Kurosawa's Rhapsody In August has a grandmother who claims her slightly touched-in-the-head brother swore he saw a kappa at the waterfall by their house.
 That night, a kappa makes mischief it's just the boys using green paint and leaves to scare the girls.

 - The Teenage Mutant Ninja Turtles are mistaken for these in the third movie, where they are transported to Feudal Japan by means of a magical scepter.
+Which makes sense since, as is mentioned above, the most basic description of the common kappa is fundamentally a humanoid turtle.

-- The kappa movie to end all kappa movies has got to be Tomo'o Haraguchi's Death Kappa, in which the title character begins the film as the friendly guardian of a village shrine, befriends a a girl who becomes a national singing star, runs afoul of Nazi super-science baddies and ends up as a Godzilla-sized rampaging monster who can only be tamed by the village girl singing his favorite tune. - I wish I was making this up.
+- The kappa movie to end all kappa movies has got to be Tomo'o Haraguchi's Death Kappa, in which the title character begins the film as the friendly guardian of a village shrine, befriends a a girl who becomes a national singing star, runs afoul of Nazi super-science baddies and ends up as a Godzilla-sized rampaging monster who can only be tamed by the village girl singing his favorite tune.

 - A Japanese novel called Kappa by Akutagawa Ryūnosuke features a man who, Gulliver-like, finds himself in the kappas' pythonesque world.
-Some of the weird things in kappa culture include the females' ardent persuit of males and having to convince babies to be born into this corrupt world, and they're already intelligent enough to make a convincing argument why it's better not being born (the author admitted this novel was "born in a very dark place").
+Some of the weird things in kappa culture include the females' ardent pursuit of males and having to convince babies to be born into this corrupt world, and they're already intelligent enough to make a convincing argument why it's better not being born (the author admitted this novel was "born in a very dark place").

 - Kappa were among the monsters introduced in Lupin's Defense Against the Dark Arts class in Harry Potter and the Prisoner of Azkaban.
 (Snape later tests them on this knowledge as a substitute and inaccurately states that they're Mongolian.)
 Kappas also have an entry in the spin-off book Fantastic Beasts and Where to Find Them, which correctly identifies it as Japanese, followed by Ron's sidenote remarking that Snape never really bothered to read the book.